deployhq/deployhq-action/README.md

-# GitHub Action to Trigger a Deployment on DeployHQ 🚀
+# GitHub Action to Trigger a Deployment on DeployHQ with a Webhook URL 🚀

-This simple action calls the [DeployHQ API](https://www.deployhq.com/support/api/deployments/create-a-new-deployment) to trigger a deployment on DeployHQ.
+This action calls the DeployHQ's [Webhook URL](https://www.deployhq.com/support/deployments/automatic-deployments/custom) created for your DeployHQ account to trigger a deployment on DeployHQ.

 ## Usage